CareTransition-Audit: A Benchmark to Audit Discharge Summaries for Efficient Care Transitions: Dataset and Study Design

-This work presents a retrospective audit of hospital discharge summaries by using a set of audit questions.
-The goal is to assess the completeness and internal consistency of discharge documentation at scale, rather than the appropriateness of clinical care.
-Therefore, no new clinical content is generated.
-We use data from MIMIC-IV, a publicly available, de-identified critical care database containing structured electronic health record (EHR) data and clinical notes for hospital admissions.
-Adult inpatient admissions with a discharge summary are included, excluding those resulting in in-hospital death to focus on hospital-to-home transitions.
-We adopt a conservative auditing strategy in which components of DISCHARGED framework are operationalized to a checklist comprising a set of audit questions, as shown in \ref{tab:discharge_framework}.
-For each discharge summary, questions are answered as \texttt{Yes}, \texttt{No}, or \texttt{Unclear}.
-A question is marked \texttt{Yes} if the discharge summary explicitly answers it, \texttt{Unclear} if the answer is ambiguous due to ambiguities in clinical writing or LLM's uncertainty, and \texttt{No} if no relevant information is provided.
-Missing documentation is interpreted strictly as a documentation gap and does not imply that care was not delivered.
+This work presents a retrospective audit of hospital discharge summaries using a clinically validated set of audit questions.
+The objective is to assess the completeness and internal consistency of discharge documentation at scale, rather than to evaluate the appropriateness of clinical care delivered.
+Therefore, no new clinical content is generated and no clinical outcomes are modeled. \paragraph{Data Source and Cohort.} We use MIMIC-IV~\cite{mimic}, a publicly available, de-identified critical care database containing structured EHR data and clinical notes from Beth Israel Deaconess Medical Center.
+All adult inpatient admissions with an associated discharge summary were eligible for inclusion, admissions resulting in in-hospital mortality were excluded to focus on care transitions where discharge documentation directly informs downstream providers and patient education.
+From the eligible population, we sampled 50 discharge summaries from 50 unique patients using a stratified sampling strategy developed in consultation with clinical experts.
+Stratification was performed along two axes: (1)~\textit{discharge disposition}, to ensure representation across discharge locations, and (2)~\textit{ICU utilization}, a binary indicator of whether the admission included an intensive care unit stay, capturing complexity differences between ICU and non-ICU documentation.
+Patient ages ranged from 23 to 91 years ($\mu = 59.5$), with a gender distribution of 56\% male and 44\% female.
+The mean ICU length of stay was 2.04 days and the mean admission length of stay was 6.1 days.
+All summaries were annotated by a clinical expert against the full set of 46 audit questions, producing clinician-verified ground-truth labels.

-Audit labeling is performed using a locally deployed Qwen 2.5-7B \cite{qwen25}.
-We used an indirect Chain-of-Thought (CoT) prompting \cite{cot}, dividing the 46 (34 previously) audit questions into six prompts, resulting in six LLM calls per discharge summary.
-The LLM is instructed to answer each question, provide the exact evidence sentences from the discharge summary to support its answer, and a brief justification.

-Our preliminary study cohort consists of 200 discharge summaries from 196 unique patients.
-The dataset was stratified by discharge location and ICU stay flag, as suggested by clinical experts.
-Patient ages ranged from 18 to 91 years ($\mu=58.96$), with a gender distribution of 55.61\% male and 44.38\% female.
-The mean ICU length of stay was 3.92 days, and the average admission length of stay was 7.56 days.
-To improve audit precision, the initial 34 complex questions were decomposed into 46 granular questions.